 - Once cooked and tender, use to two forks to shred the chicken and mix through the sauce that has formed.

 - NOT SHOWN HERE – The picture here shows the chicken without the BBQ sauce added.
 Once cooked simply stir through enough of the sauce to make it nice and juicy.
 Put back in the oven to warm through, before serving.

 - This dish is equally as delicious with pork.

-- If using pork shoulder, rub the spice and borwn sugar mix over the pork shoulder, place in a roasting tray, cover and roast very low at 150 degrees celcius for about 7 hours until very tender.
+- If using pork shoulder, rub the spice and brown sugar mix over the pork shoulder.
+Place in a roasting tray, cover and roast very low at 150 degrees Celsius for about 7 hours until very tender.